juhoveli/fullstackproject/documentation/diary.md

 of just styling it when creating it in App.js.
 What I want to achieve is at least a logout button and perhaps some settings that can be managed from the drawer menu.

+## Improvements

+Finally I have a working drawer menu.
+I also added icons instead of text labels to the tab bar and most of the places where there are buttons.
+I only have one problem with the navigation - drawer menu can't yet be opened from a button.
+This is fixable as I have finally figured out how to manage individual elements efficiently.
+I hope to get the UI/UX working as I want today, so I can again put my effort on the logic of retrieving information from database